U.S. Naval Base Subic Bay: Filipino–American War

 Charleston then sent a signal for 180 sailors and 70 Marines to land on Subic.
 Meanwhile, the other ships continued firing.
 The Filipinos then deployed into the town of Olongapo, returning fire with small arms.
 When the entire landing force was ashore, the ships ceased firing and the landing party entered the battery.
 In all, three charges of guncotton were placed on the battery, completely destroying it.
 The party then went back to their ships and sailed for Manila.
 While the battery was destroyed, the Filipino forces still held the navy yard as well as Olongapo.

-In December 1899, the U.S. Army launched an operation to clear the countryside of Filipinos who were resisting American rule; 90 soldiers from the 32d U.S. Volunteers set out to capture Olongapo.
+In December 1899, the U.S. Army launched an operation to clear the countryside of Filipinos who were resisting American rule; 90 soldiers from the 32^{d} U.S. Volunteers set out to capture Olongapo.
 As the soldiers were entering Santa Rita, just outside Olongapo, they met a pocket of resistance, but after returning fire, the armed Filipinos quickly scattered.
 The soldiers then proceeded to capture the navy yard.